Metropolitan Police golive for new Web platform

 - Complete transactions (such as licence applications, apply for National Safety Awareness courses, feedback to the MPS)

-To deliver a fully accessible service that is:
+The new platform also delivers a fully accessible service that is:

 - Mobile and desktop compatible